samidabeast/VideoGeni/basics.md

 ##Variables

 When declaring a new variable in Python, you do not have to specify a type.
-It will have a type underneath it all but you generally don't have to worry about it, since the obvious casts will be done for you.
+It will have a type behind the scenes, but this type can change, so you rarely have to cast variables, as it is done for you.

 Python is dynamically-typed so you don't really have to declare a variable.
 If there is a statement such as ``` x = 5 ```